openc/simple_bot_ng/README.md

-# Write your bot
+# Example bots

+These are some example bots to show how the new bot framework could work.

-Your bot, when executed, should write JSON to STDOUT.
+Bots, when executed, should write JSON to STDOUT.

 If you wish to send data to Turbot, you must first register it: